spwhitton/consfigurator/doc/propspecs.rst

-An *atomic property application* ("propapp") is a list satisfying the lambda list ``(PROPERTY &rest ARGS)`` where ``PROPERTY`` is a symbol naming a property and ``ARGS`` satisfies that property's lambda list.
+An *atomic property application* ("propapp") is a list satisfying the lambda list ``(PROPERTY &rest ARGS)`` where ``PROPERTY`` is a symbol naming a property and ``ARGS`` satisfies that property's lambda list, or the empty list, which means a no-op property.
 A *property combinator* is a function which takes at least one propapp as one of its arguments and returns a single propapp, or a macro which takes at least propapp as one of its arguments and returns an expression which yields a single propapp (in the return values of property combinators, often ``PROPERTY`` will be a gensym).
 A *property application specification* is

 i. a readably printable Lisp expression, **P**, known as a *property application specification expression*, which contains